 The regional set asides above represent the total set aside for each region which includes ADC.
-Subsequent to NOFA publication, threshold eligibility reviews, and competitive scoring, allocations to projects will be made to the highest scoring projects within each regional set-aside based on their demonstrated funding gaps, up to MHP funding limits of 40 percent of total development cost and cost allocation for MHP units based on the MHP maximum per-unit subsidy.
+Subsequent to NOFA publication, threshold eligibility reviews, and competitive scoring, allocations to projects will be made to the highest scoring projects within each regional set-aside based on the lower of the demonstrated need or the MHP Maximum Per-Unit Loan Limit.
 If a region is over-subscribed, the lowest-ranked project will receive a partial award.
 If a region is under-subscribed, excess funds from that region will be allocated to the highest-rated project(s) among all projects in other regions that would otherwise receive a partial award.
-If funds remain after fully funding the remaining gap for the highest rated project(s) among all projects in other regions that would have otherwise received a partial award, funds will be allocated to the next highest rated project(s) among all projects in other regions, and such award may partially or fully address a demonstrated funding gap.
+If funds remain after fully funding the remaining gap for the highest rated project(s) among all projects in other wise received a partial award, funds will be allocated to the next highest rated project(s) among all project(s) among all projects in other regions that would have otherwise received a partial award, funds will be allocated to the next highest rated project(s) among all projects in other regions and such award may partially or fully address a demonstrated funding gap.

-Engaging a second option, existing multifamily property owners may apply to a separate NOFA to receive up to \$50,000 in grant assistance from the MHP mitigation set-aside for hardening multi-family units to the WUI code standards.
+Existing multifamily property owners may apply to a separate NOFA to receive up to \$300,000 in grant assistance from the MHP mitigation set-aside for hardening multifamily units to the WUI code standards.
 Further details of this program will be forthcoming in a separate action plan amendment.